enplotz/ienv/README.md

 ### VNEI ###
 ```

-Since its just an include, you can simple add or override settings you like.
+Since its just an include, you can simply add or override settings you like.

 ## Shell